 Where ipaddress is the print server IP address (note that in some instances it can take up to two minutes for the print server to load its IP address after setting the IP address).

-(2) If a successful response is received, then proceed to Windows® 2000/XP IPP troubleshooting on page 67.
+(2) If a successful response is received, then proceed to Windows® 2000/XP IPP troubleshooting.
 Otherwise, proceed to Step 4.